Skip page header and navigation

 Our People

-You will be taught and supported by a wide range of professional staff and teams here to help you get the university experience you are looking for.
-Our teaching staff were ranked 2nd in Wales for assessments and feedback (NSS 2023) meaning the comments you get back from your work will help you learn.
-Our commitment to your learning has seen our students place us as Top 10 in the UK for Lecturers and Teaching Quality.
+You will be taught and support by a wide range of professional staff and teams here to help you get the university experience you are looking for.
+Our teaching staff were ranked 2nd in Wales for Teaching, Assessment and Feedback and Academic Support (NSS 2024) meaning that the support and feedback you get will help you learn and develop strong academic skills.
+Our students have placed us 1st in Wales for Learning Opportunities and Student Voice (NSS 2024) meaning that there are a wide range of opportunities available to enhance your studies and that students play an active role in shaping their learning experiences.
+Our commitment to your learning has seen our students place us as 1st in Wales and joint 3rd in the UK for student satisfaction (Times Higher Education, 2024, ‘Overall Positivity’ measure).
 Find out more about our academic staff who teach across our courses.

 Accommodation